 Students who exceed the allowable absence no longer meet the course criteria and must withdraw.
 Absences are recorded for the whole day if a class is scheduled for the whole day.
 If a student leaves before the end of the class period, the student is marked "absent" for the day.
-A student who misses the morning session may attend the afternoon session to get the information, but the student is still marked as "absent" for the day.
 There are no "half-day" absences.
 If the student is asked to leave the classroom for any reason (sleeping, talking or other inappropriate behavior), the student is given an absence and the subsequent point deduction.

 Attendance is most often taken by a sign in sheet.
 Students who "forget" to sign in are counted as absent.